A Differential Perspective on Distributional Reinforcement Learning: Experimental Results

 \section{Experimental Results}

-In this section, we present empirical results obtained when applying our D2 and D3 algorithms on two RL tasks.
-These two tasks were chosen because, in both cases, the optimal limiting per-step reward distribution is known, thereby making it possible to directly gauge the accuracy of the learned distributions from our algorithms.
-The first task is the two-state \emph{red-pill blue-pill} environment \citep{Rojas2025-bf}, and the second task is the well-known \emph{inverted pendulum} environment.
-We compared the performance of our algorithms to that of non-distributional differential algorithms derived from the framework proposed in \citet{Wan2021-re}.
+In this section, we present empirical results obtained when applying our D2 and D3 algorithms on two groups of experiments.
+In the first group of experiments, we aimed to validate whether the D2 and D3 algorithms could successfully learn the optimal per-step reward distribution by conducting experiments in environments where the optimal per-step reward distribution is known.
+In the second group of experiments, we aimed to evaluate the empirical performance of the D2 and D3 algorithms in more difficult environments.
+In both groups, we compared the performance of our algorithms to that of non-distributional Differential algorithms derived from the framework proposed in \citet{Wan2021-re}.
+The full set of experimental details and results, including additional experiments performed, is provided in Appendix C. Below, we highlight the key results.

-In terms of empirical results, Figures \ref{fig_results_1a} and \ref{fig_results_1b} show the agent's (per-step) reward quantile estimates as learning progresses when using the D2 Q-learning algorithm in the red-pill blue-pill and inverted pendulum tasks, respectively.
-As shown in the figures, in both tasks, the agent's quantile estimates converge to the quantiles of the limiting per-step reward distribution induced by the optimal policy, thereby empirically showing that the D2 algorithm not only converges, but converges to the optimal solution.
-In addition, these results highlight an important property of our quantile-based approach: the average-reward estimate converges to the \emph{actual} average-reward induced by a given policy.
-This is in contrast to many prior average-reward RL algorithms, whose average-reward estimates converge to the actual average-reward \emph{up to an additive constant}.
+In terms of empirical results from the first group of experiments, Figure \ref{fig_results_1} shows the agent's (per-step) reward quantile estimates as learning progresses when using the D2 Q-learning algorithm in the \emph{red-pill blue-pill} environment \citep{Rojas2025-bf}.
+As shown in the figure, the agent's quantile estimates converge to the quantiles of the limiting per-step reward distribution induced by the optimal policy, thereby empirically showing that the D2 algorithm not only converges, but converges to the optimal solution.

-Figure \ref{fig_results_2} shows the rolling average-reward as learning progresses when using the D2 and D3 algorithms vs. the non-distributional Differential algorithm in the two tasks.
-As shown in the figure, in both tasks, the D2 and D3 algorithms consistently yield competitive performance when compared to their non-distributional counterpart.
-We note that the high-dimensionality of the state-space for the inverted pendulum environment required that we use function approximation for this task.
-Hence, the results in Figure \ref{fig_results_2} also show that our quantile-based approach yields competitive performance in both tabular and function approximation-based settings.
-The full set of experimental details and results can be found in Appendix \ref{appendix_experiments}.
+Subsequently, Figure \ref{fig_results_2} shows the rolling average-reward as learning progresses when using the D2 and D3 algorithms vs. a non-distributional Differential algorithm in the red-pill blue-pill environment.
+As shown in the figure, the D2 and D3 algorithms yield competitive performance when compared to their non-distributional counterpart, while also capturing rich information about the long-run reward distribution (i.e., as shown in Figure \ref{fig_results_1} for the D2 algorithm).